 j.
-Petra - 8 has engaged with a local contractor for the construction of the third phase of the Petra project, for 800 Dollars per sqm.
+Petra - 8 has engaged with local contractor for the construction of the third phase in Petra project, for 800 dollar per mater.

 k.
 Charges:

 1. In order to secure the Group's liabilities, real estate properties were mortgaged and fixed charges were recorded on property, plant and equipment, insurance rights, goodwill, bank and other deposits and receipts from customers.
 Floating charges have been recorded on the Group's assets, including a charge on certain shares in subsidiaries.